-You must have your Notice of Violation (NOV) # and PIN # to access all citation information.
+You must have your Notice of Violation (NOV) # and PIN # to access all violation information.

 Questions?
 Want to talk to a Traffic Infraction Enforcement Officer?
 Call 407.246.2060.

-The Red Camera system is activated when a vehicle fails to stop for a red light before entering the crosswalk/intersection.
+The Red Light Camera system is activated when a vehicle fails to stop for a red light before entering the crosswalk/intersection.
 The camera takes digital photos and video to record the event.
+The event is reviewed by a City of Orlando Traffic Infraction Enforcement Officer who decides to issue or reject.
 The cameras operate at all times and in all weather conditions.
-The Notice of Violation is sent to the registered owner of the vehicle via first-class mail.
+Notice of Violations are mailed to the first position registered owner of the vehicle via first-class mail.

-If you received a Notice of Violation, you have 60 days from the notice issued date to:
+If you received a Notice of Violation, you have 60 days from the notice’s issue date to: